Close notification CLOSE

 Primary Zoning District Map

-The land use regulations will resolve conflicts between Minneapolis 2040 and the City’s current zoning regulations.
-They are intended to provide clarity around which uses are allowed in which district, and whether any special regulations should apply to specific uses.
+The updated land use regulations resolve conflicts between Minneapolis 2040 and the City’s previous zoning regulations.
+They provide clarity around which uses are allowed in which district, and whether any special regulations should apply to specific uses.

 Uses Allowed Table